rotten77/otokika/README.md

-# Otokika - Let nature play
+# Otokika - motion-triggered music sampler

-Turn your webcam into an interactive sound board.
+Turn your webcam or videos into an interactive sound board.
 Draw triggers, assign sounds, and let motion do the rest.

 **🔗 Try it now: https://otokika.rotten77.cz**